alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 The FreeCAD Beginner Assistant gives interactive feedback on best practices for beginning FreeCAD users.
 It does it by analysing a FreeCAD FCStd-file containing at least one part made with the Part Design and Sketcher workbenches and gives real-time or asynchronous feedback, based on best practices, on what was done well and what can be improved by the user.

 **Report-type (asynchronous) feedback:**
 Gives feedback on if best practices have been applied after the creation of the Part.
 The feedback is given in form of a PDF report.
-It would also be beneficial for the report type fedeback to be implemented in the FreeCAD Online Viewer "FCViewer".
+It would also be beneficial for the report type feedback to be implemented in the FreeCAD Online Viewer "FCViewer".
 ![FreeCAD Beginner Assistant Overview](freecad-beginner-assistant-overview.png)